roy2518/courseScheduler/README.md

 To deploy locally, you can run 'python app.py'

 To deploy to heroku: you must have cli for heroku installed and then you can push to heroku using 'git push stage master'

+Flask App:

+We have a model.py file that describes the database structure to sqlalchemy.
+Then we also have an app.py file that manages the backend.
+We have two paths, /courseoff and /schedule.
+From /courseoff, you can add filters such as 'courseoff/?subject=COMPSCI' and it will return JSON text containing the course information.
+From schedule, you can access the saved schedules and also post schedules to /schedule.